alanqthomas/option/README.md

 `yarn docs`

 ## Examples
-See the typedoc documentation for more specific type info.
+See the [TypeDoc documentation](https://alanqthomas.io/option) for more specific type info.

 ### Import
 `import { Option, Some, None } from '@alanqthomas/option'`